-In order to reinforce this contention, I would like to add another lay to the discussion for purposes of comparison.
+In order to reinforce this contention, I would like to add another layer to the discussion for purposes of comparison.
 “Mélion,” written by an anonymous author in the thirteenth century and most likely inspired by “Bisclavret,” contains the same narrative formula of a man turned into a wolf because of a treacherous woman.
 Here, however, the reason for the transformation is stated explicitly, as is the manner in which it is reversed.
 At the end of the story, Mélion the wolf becomes King Arthur’s pet, and joins him on a visit to the court of the King of Ireland.
 There he sees the king’s daughter, the wife who betrayed him, and he attacks her.
 After an investigation leads to a confession, she is forced to hand over the magic ring and restore Mélion to human form.
 The two kings offer him the option of punishing his wife by turning her into a wolf, but after some consideration, he decides to leave her in her father’s home and returns to Britain.

 “Mélion” is distinct from the other two versions of the story in the way in which the dispute between the couple is resolved.
 The husband chooses not to punish his unfaithful wife, but rather leaves her behind without any retribution or shame.
 Why?
 Unlike Western narrative influenced by the classical Greek-Roman tradition, “Mélion” drew on the Celtic tradition.
 In Wales and Ireland, the “lupinity” of a human being was thought to be derived from an inherited trait that was not necessarily a sign of viciousness, but of a different human race.
 Those afflicted with genetic lupinity were viewed as talking wolves who walked on two feet and hunted their prey.
 In his travel journals, Bishop Gerald of Wales (b.
 1146) describes a chance meeting with a werewolf from Ulster who asks hm courteously to accompany him to his home to pray with his wife who is on her death bed.
 Gerald agrees.
 At no point is he frightened or in fear of his life, nor is he even taken aback by his encounter with the creature.
 Following this tradition, Mélion has no need to explain the source of his metamorphic trait or apologize for it, as it is merely a feature of his nature and race.
 His anger stems from the offense he takes at his wife’s abandonment of him, but after giving it some thought, he decides not to compel her to live with him against her will and he acquiesces to her desire not to become a wolf like him as it is clear that she is not attracted to him.
 In contrast, in the Western tradition, the werewolf is depicted not only as cruel and ruthless, but also as a sick wild animal.
 We may therefore assume that Marie was familiar with these qualities, a fact evidenced by her identification of Bisclavret by name in the manner in which it appears in bestiaries.